ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 <span class="notes">**Note:** The binary sizes have been estimated using GNU Arm Embedded Toolchain version 4.9.
 They differ based on the toolchains or the status of the repository.
 The final size can only be estimated when linking the final application.
 The indicated size only gives you a guideline of what kind of changes to expect between different options.</span>

 If you want to optimize the flash usage, you need to configure Nanostack.
 The configuration to choose depends mostly on the preferred use case.

-See the [mesh technology overview](mesh-tech.html) for the definition of star and mesh networks.
-These same principles apply also to the Wi-SUN and Thread protocols.

 Select the protocol the network is based on: